aslezar/Chess/README.md

 # Chess
-A simple chess game.
+A simple chess game.\n
-Only 2 player for now.
+Only 2 player for now.\n
 baad me daaluga😪